ash-shell/test/README.md

 ![Imgur](http://i.imgur.com/6d5HlX8.png)

+> All that fancy indentation is handled for you

 ### Provide Concise Names for Tests

 The name of your actual test method has to start with `"$test_prefix"__test_` by requirement, but anything after that is up for you to decide.